id4h4lling/project-portfolio/README.md

 # portfolio
-Welcome to my portfolio with a collection of my latest projects in frontend development.
+This is my portfolio with a collection of my latest projects in frontend development.
 The portfolio will be updated weekly during the bootcamp with new projects and interesting articles.

 # The project
 I've built a portfolio following a design also making sure it's responsive and accessibel.